Frequency-switching Array Enhanced Physical-Layer Security in Terahertz Bands: A Movable Antenna Perspective: Single-BOB-Single-Eve Scenario

-To meet the null-steering constraint \eqref{eq: null-steering constraint} in (P4), a closed-form channel correlation between Eve and Bob is presented as follows. \begin{lemma}[Channel correlation] \rm{Given the locations of Bob and Eve $(\theta_{\rm B}, r_{\rm B})$ and $(\theta_{\rm E}, r_{\rm E})$, the channel correlation between the Bob and Eve can be obtained in the following form}
+To meet the null-steering constraint \eqref{eq: null-steering constraint} in (P4), a closed-form expression for the Eve-and-Bob channel correlation is presented below. \begin{lemma}[Channel correlation] \rm{Given the locations of Bob and Eve $(\theta_{\rm B}, r_{\rm B})$ and $(\theta_{\rm E}, r_{\rm E})$, the channel correlation between Bob and Eve can be obtained in the following form,}